Best Practices for Data Management - Services for Research

-To take full advantage of data, it should be structured in a way that makes use interpreration and analysis easy.
-Considering what data you will need to use, when and how helps you in creating friendly data, for you and potentially others.
+To take full advantage of data, it should be structured in a way that makes use, interpretation and analysis easy.
+Considering what data you will need to use, when and how, helps you in creating friendly data, for you and potentially others.
 One possible structure stores each variable as a column, each observation as a row and each type of observational unit as a table.

 Perform quality control

 Data, just like other research outputs, should undergo some level of quality control.
-Quality control makes it easier to analyze your own data, decreases and is vital if you intend to share your data with others.
-You can start with some basic sanity checks, e.g. verifying there are no non-numeric values in otherwise numberic data and checking consistency in units of measurement and naming schemes.
+Quality control makes it easier to analyse your own data, decreases and is vital if you intend to share your data with others.
+You can start with some basic sanity checks, e.g. verifying there are no non-numeric values in otherwise numeric data and checking consistency in units of measurement and naming schemes.